To Your Hurt’s Desire

 “No?
 Even for a very lucrative career?
 And the end of one if she didn’t?”

 And, actually, I had no idea whether or not she’d do it.
 Judy was, if nothing else, a pragmatist to my idealist.
 She could figure things out way ahead and be ready for them.
 It was why she was such a good lawyer, and I was someone who tries to teach a roomful of kids on Ritalin.
 I’d always kidded Judy about her ambitions, but what were they, really?

 “Why are you telling me this?”
 I said.

 That’s when she started to cry.
 “I don’t know, Rob; it’s either because she’s the latest one or you’re the last straw.”
 The tears were running down her cheeks.
 “I hate him for doing this to me.
 I hate the way he twists things around until right is wrong and everything is mixed up.
-Wait, before he’s through, those poor people from that town are going to seem like the greedy bastards and Magna Cola’s going to be the victim.”
-Somehow, the tears made her face, which was pretty to start with, beautiful.
+Wait, before he’s through, those poor townspeople are going to seem like the greedy bastards and Magna Cola’s going to look like a victim.

 “And I hate myself for going along with it, for sharing in all this.”
 She swept her arm derisively at the sumptuous room we were in and all that lay beyond.
 “But I can’t help it.”
 Her eyes seemed to be pleading with me.
 “I wasn’t always this way.
 It’s like, little by little, I’ve been giving away my soul.”